DanMurigu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 creates a new local variable
-Creates a newlocal variable Name Best Value School Creates a global variable prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+Creates a newlocal variable Name Best Value School Creates a global variable prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE Prints the results of power divided by divide